edgemesh/client/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: ⚡️ Feature Request
-about: Suggest a feature you would like to see supported in Edgemesh
+about: Suggest a feature you would like to see supported in Edgemesh Client

 ---